xxdd13/gatsby-starter-netlify-cms/src/pages/products/index.md

         to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
         Email us or call the store for details.
+    - image: /img/products-grid2.jpg
+      text: >
+        Great green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+Check our post or contact us directly for current availability.
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.